 Cleaning a hacked site is a reactive, time-consuming, and stressful process.
 The client in our story was able to recover, but they experienced downtime and a major security scare.
 What if you could prevent this from ever happening in the first place?

 This is where our hosting philosophy makes a difference.
-All our plans are built on Speedfirst WordPress Hosting, which provides a fast, stable, and inherently more secure foundation than standard hosting.
-It dramatically lowers the risk of intrusion, so you won’t have to constantly scan WordPress for vulnerabilities, run emergency website security checks, or figure out how to recover hacked website content under pressure.
+Speedfirst WordPress Hosting is built not just for speed, but on security.
+Security isn’t an add-on, it’s the zeroth priority; deeply integrated into the core infrastructure.
+That’s why it dramatically lowers the risk of intrusion, so you won’t have to constantly scan WordPress for vulnerabilities, run emergency website security checks, or figure out how to recover hacked websites content under pressure.

-Imagine a fortress around your website.
-That’s what Shielded WordPress offers.
-It fundamentally changes how your site is exposed to the internet, reducing attack surfaces and preventing unauthorized access.
-You don’t just react and remove malware from WordPress website infrastructure — you block those threats entirely.
+SpeedFirst fundamentally changes how your site is exposed to the internet, reducing attack surfaces and preventing unauthorized access.
+You don’t just react and remove malware from WordPress website infrastructure; you block those threats entirely.

 We convert your WordPress site into a static-like infrastructure.
 Your visitors interact with an ultra-fast, read-only version of your site, making it impossible for attackers to exploit common WordPress vulnerabilities.
 The actual WordPress core, with its admin dashboard and database, is completely locked down and firewalled, accessible only to you when you need to make updates.